-I’m Liz, and I live in a fab little town called Wellington with my husband Tim who is a Vicar in the Church of England, and our two children.
-I love writing, and so I decided to inflict it on everyone else.
-Sorry about that.
+I’m Liz, and I live in Wellington, Shropshire, with my husband Tim who is a Vicar in the Church of England, and our two teens.
+When I was eight years old, I decided I wanted to be an author, and wrote my first book.

 Please do follow me on Twitter

 Have a look around the site, especially at the blog posts, for a taste of what I’m all about.